dotnet/docs/docs/core/diagnostics/dotnet-counters.md

 - **`--version`**

-Display the version of the dotnet-counters utility.
+  Displays the version of the dotnet-counters utility.

 - **`-h|--help`**

-Show command-line help.
+  Shows command-line help.

 ## Commands